Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Consume at least eight to ten cups of water a day or take a refill bottle.

-Incorporate slices of cucumber citrus or mint as flavor promotion.
+Incorporate slices of cucumber, citrus, or mint as a flavor promotion.

 Apply hydrating body lotions following showers for added moisturizing.

-Such foods combat free radical damage decrease inflammation and aid detoxification that promotes clarity and tone.
+Such foods combat free radical damage, decrease inflammation, and aid detoxification, which promotes clarity and tone.

 Sun Smart Clothing.